Auburn Tigers: Exclusive Interview With 4-Star 2018 RB Asa Martin

 — Asa (@TheAsaMartin_) August 24, 2017

-Our very own Evan Massey had the opportunity to sit down and talk with Martin about his commitment and many other things.
+I had the opportunity to sit down and talk with Martin about his commitment and many other things.
 If you haven’t had a chance to watch much of Martin and want to find out more about him, you will enjoy the rest of this article.

 First on the agenda, we had to ask Martin why he chose Auburn out of all of his offers and what his main deciding factors were.